Frequently Asked Questions

 MMF is very affordable.

-There is a 3-day minimum registration of $100, plus $25 for each additional day.
+There is a 3-day minimum registration of $120 (discounted to $100 if you register prior to June 15th), plus $25 for each additional day.
 This includes meals and a tent campsite or a cot in one of the communal cabins.
 There are additional charges for RVs and campers, or heavy users of electricity, and discounts for early registration and first-time attendees.

 See a registration form to calculate costs.